 Very rare mixed franking sent by Xunhasaba using one of the 2,000D Mac Thi Bu o’i stamp plus one 1,000 Handicraft stamps for an overall postage of 3,000D.
 Green Dover custom cachet.

 This letter most likely has philatelic origins.
-It is a rare local letter franked with a single 5,000D value.
+It is a local letter franked with a single 5,000D value.
 Since the standard local letter rate was a mere 100D this envelope was probably prepared for collectors.
 Nevertheless it is the only letter with a single franking of this stamp that the editor has ever seen.
 Note that the stamp has a significant passer-shift of the background color towards the top.

 Registration Nr.
 100037